 Drink in the majestic views from the monolithic rock of Acrocorinth.

-Despite its spectacular position and looming presence many people give Acrocorinth a miss.
+Despite its spectacular position and looming presence many people visiting the Peloponnese give Acrocorinth a miss.
 This is partly because, without your own car, it is only reachable by taxi or an hour-long uphill walk.
 On top of this it is an extremely large site – water, good shoes and a sun hat are a must.
 It is worth every effort, however, with its extensive castle ruins and astounding views.

 The site is reached by following the road up past the entrance to the ancient city.
 On your way up you will see the small castle of Pendeskoufi on a nearby peak.
 It was built by the Franks during their siege of Acrocorinth in the 13th century.